Board of Directors

 Chair

-A retired physician, Dr. Agatha Colbert, M.D., has served as Chair of the Sault Area Arts Council (SAAC) since 2019.
-Though she has spent most of her life in Boston and Portland, her love of the nature and community of the Eastern Upper Peninsula (EUP) runs deep.
-She was born in Sault Ste.
-Marie, spent summers near Brimley in her youth, and has made it her permanent home for the past 14 years.
+A retired physician, Agatha has served as Chair of the Sault Area Arts Council (SAAC) since 2019.
+Born in Sault Ste Marie MI, summering in the Brimley area during her youth, and making it her permanent residence for the past 15 years, she continues to have a deep love of nature and the community in the Eastern Upper Peninsula.
 She has always valued creativity in herself and delights in seeing others discover their own creative processes.
-Her art historian husband, Charles, has long inspired and influenced her appreciation of the fine arts.
-Agatha’s personal passion now is to grow SAAC into the premier art center of the EUP, where art-loving locals and tourists can gather to share ideas, learn about, create, and sell art.
+Her appreciation of the fine arts has been deeply influenced by Art Historian husband, Charles Colbert, PhD.
+Agatha’s personal passion now is to grow the Sault Area Art Center into a top-tier destination for arts in the EUP.
+Her goal is to provide a place where locals and tourists can gather to share ideas, create, exhibit, and sell their art.

 Vice-Chair